osowski/ibm-containers-codemotion/3-docker-web-apps-with-bluemix-services.md

   Multiple deployment strategies are available, but by default *red_black* is selected to allow for maximum up-time of your container-based application.
 Additional deployment strategies will be available soon.

   The *Ports* of your image are available to be exposed here and you can expose all, some, or none, depending on your pipeline needs.
+Due to *IBM Containers* being a managed-Docker environment, you need to expose ports if you want your container to be accessible from other containers.
+Otherwise, it will run fine but not be able to receive inbound communication from any other containers.
+You only need to expose ports via the *image only format* (`-p 8080`), as the service will manage the host port mapping for all containers.

   The default deployment script is more than sufficient but can be modified to suit your needs, for something like dynamic linking, external lookups, integration with CMDBs or Software Config tools, etc.  You can also pass in `docker run` command-line arguments via the *Optional deploy arguments* field for things like `--link`, `--volume`, or `--env`.